Alien Cargo is a 1999 science-fiction film.

 - Ghost Ship: The ship after the previous shift killed each other, and until Chris and Theta wake up.

 - Hate Plague: The belligerence between the active humans is the result of a contaminant picked up from a space probe.

 - Human Popsicle: Standard part of deep-space travel.

-- Humans Are the Real Monsters/Aliens Are Bastards: The probe is definitely human-made, but it’s never quite confirmed whether the virus was manufactured by humans or aliens, although at least one character speculates the latter.(Although letting a random piece of space junk float around in the vastness of space is a ridiculously ineffective method of delivery if this were some sort of attack by a hostile civilization.)
+- Humans Are the Real Monsters: Zigzagged.
+The probe is definitely human-made, but it's never quite confirmed whether the virus was manufactured by humans or aliens, although at least one character speculates the latter.(Although letting a random piece of space junk float around in the vastness of space is a ridiculously ineffective method of delivery if this were some sort of attack by a hostile civilization.)

 - Kill It with Ice: The virus is successfully counteracted by exposure to subzero temperatures.

 - Oh, Crap!: When Chris and Theta find out they’re still infected.